Cambodia is such a wonderful country.

 Most people get around the country by bus, as it’s affordable and easy to book online.
 The buses are generally high-quality, although the roads can be poor, so expect a bumpy journey at times.
 Giant Ibis is the biggest and best bus company in Cambodia covering most destinations in the country.
 Their buses come equipped with A/C, Wi-Fi, power sockets, and snacks.
 You can expect to spend around $10 for each bus ride.

 One of the best aspects of travel in Cambodia is hitting the water and heading out to the islands.
 Koh Rong is most popular destination, but Rabbit Island is a great option if you like to head off the beaten track.
-The ferries cost around $12.
+The ferries average around $12 each way.

 If you’re travelling in a group, you may find it more affordable to hire a private taxi through 12Go Asia and split the cost between you.
 If a bus is $15 each, for example, and a taxi is $100 and there’s four of you, it’s probably worth paying the extra $10 to have a more comfortable journey.